Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Wakeup

 \begin{theorem} Assuming that the number of nodes given as input is an upper bound on the actual number of awake nodes in the network, the execution of Procedure \emph{Tree-Grower} on this set of nodes results in creating a forest in $O(n \lg N)$ rounds with the following properties: \begin{enumerate} \item Every node is either a leader or a child and belongs to exactly one tree. \item Every tree has exactly one leader and there is at most one leader per grid box of the pivotal grid. \item Every node knows the labels of its parent node and children. \end{enumerate} \end{theorem}

-\textbf{Procedure Tree-Cutter} The \emph{Tree-Cutter} procedure, presented in Section~\ref{subsect:tc}, takes the trees previously formed by \emph{Tree-Grower} and creates stars, with the same guarantees as the \emph{Tree-Grower} procedure. \begin{theorem} Assuming that the nodes satisfy the properties described in Theorem~\ref{the:tg-props}.
-The execution of Procedure \emph{Tree-Cutter} takes $O(n \lg N)$ rounds and results in the creation of stars that satisfy the following properties: \begin{enumerate} \item Every node is either a leader or a follower and belongs to exactly one tree. \item Each tree is a star and has exactly one root called its leader. \item There exists at most one leader node per grid box of the pivotal grid. \end{enumerate} \end{theorem}
+\textbf{Procedure Tree-Cutter} The \emph{Tree-Cutter} procedure, presented in Section~\ref{subsect:tc}, takes the trees previously formed by \emph{Tree-Grower} and creates stars, with the same guarantees as the \emph{Tree-Grower} procedure. \begin{theorem} Assume that the nodes satisfy the properties described in Theorem~\ref{the:tg-props}.
+The execution of Procedure \emph{Tree-Cutter} takes $O(n \lg N)$ rounds and results in the creation of stars that satisfy the following properties: \begin{enumerate} \item Every node is either a leader or a follower and belongs to exactly one tree. \item Each star has exactly one leader, which is the center of the star. \item There exists at most one leader node per grid box of the pivotal grid. \end{enumerate} \end{theorem}

 \textbf{Procedure Token-Passing-Transfer} Finally, \emph{Token-Passing-Transfer}, presented in Section~\ref{subsect:tpt}, is used to wake up all nodes which are within the communication range of the participating nodes.
 It assumes as input stars created by the \emph{Tree-Cutter} procedure and explores them with the help of a token.
-In particular, when a node receives a token, it transmits a wake up message and all asleep nodes that hear this message (formally) wake up. \begin{theorem} Assuming that the participating nodes are in a configuration characterized by Theorem~\ref{the1}, the \emph{Token-Passing-Transfer} procedure takes $O(n \lg N)$ rounds to complete and ensures two things: \begin{enumerate} \item If wakeup or single-transmit message needs to be sent, then each participating node successfully transmits the message.
-Further, any incoming messages are successfully heard. \item If number of participating nodes is bounded by $81$, then every participating node successfully transmits its message and every message it may hear during execution. \end{enumerate} \end{theorem}
+In particular, when a node receives a token, it transmits a wake up message and all asleep nodes that hear this message (formally) wake up. \begin{theorem} Assuming that the participating nodes are in a configuration characterized by Theorem~\ref{the1}, the \emph{Token-Passing-Transfer} procedure takes $O(n \lg N)$ rounds to complete and ensures that each participating node successfully transmits the message. \end{theorem}

 \paragraph{Wakeup} Given a set of awake nodes $A$, after executing the 3 procedures, we are able to wake up all neighboring nodes $B$.
 However, if there exist a set of asleep nodes $C$ which are neighbors of $B$ but not $A$, then we will have to execute the 3 procedures once again on the set of nodes $B$ in order to wake up these new neighbors.
 If the communication graph is a line, then we would have to execute these 3 procedures $n-1$ times for a total running time of $O(n^2 \lg N)$.
 But notice that in each execution, we're unnecessarily considering that all $n$ nodes are participating, when only a fraction are.
 We use this key insight that the number of awake nodes participating in the 3 procedures may be a fraction of $n$ in order to develop \emph{Wakeup}, which runs in $O(n \lg N \lg n)$ rounds.